-The safety of resident's is the council's top priority in relation to housing standards.
+- 1. The safety of resident's is the council's top priority in relation to housing standards.
 Prior to the Grenfell Tower tragedy on 14 June 2017, investment in safety measures in the council's housing stock had already been underway which meant that the council was in a good position to step up our response to ensuring safety in council homes.
 In the four years following the fire, in addition to fire safety concerns, housing standards in general have been brought into greater focus including the investment needed to maintain housing; the requirements to achieve carbon emission reductions and the impact that stock condition has on resident satisfaction.
-Repairs and maintenance of council and housing association housing is a key area of service delivery valued by residents and is also an area with significant demand and cost pressures.

-As well as a greater focus on housing conditions in the social sector, there has been an increased policy focus on housing conditions in the private rented sector especially in relation to rogue landlords.
+Repairs and maintenance of council and housing association housing is a key area of service delivery valued by residents and is also an area with significant demand and cost pressures. - 2.
+As well as a greater focus on housing conditions in the social sector, there has been an increased policy focus on housing conditions in the private rented sector especially in relation to rogue landlords. - 3.
 Climate change has increased in prominence on housing agendas.
 The Committee on Climate Change in their February 2019 report on UK housing stated that 'we will not meet our target for emissions reduction without the near complete decarbonisation of the housing stock'.
-Since 1990, the UK has reduced domestic gas emissions by 45%, but emissions from housing have not fallen.9

-- Continue to prioritise fire safety in works to and the management of the council's housing stock. - Increase investment in the council housing stock prioritising additional safety elements, compliance and works to address climate change and fuel poverty agendas. - Be prepared to meet the requirements of the new Building Safety regime. - Develop plans to decarbonise housing across tenures, starting with quantifying the requirements to achieve zero carbon in the council's housing stock. - Help low-income households to reduce energy expenditure in their home. - Maximise the number of council owned homes with a Band C energy performance rating, or higher. - Develop a more detailed understanding of housing conditions in the public sector and establish a road map to ensure that council housing stock meets good housing standards.
+Since 1990, the UK has reduced domestic gas emissions by 45%, but emissions from housing have not fallen.9 - 4.
+This strategy aims to: - Continue to prioritise fire safety in works to and the management of the council's housing stock. - Increase investment in the council housing stock prioritising additional safety elements, compliance and works to address climate change and fuel poverty agendas. - Be prepared to meet the requirements of the new Building Safety regime. - Develop plans to decarbonise housing across tenures, starting with quantifying the requirements to achieve zero carbon in the council's housing stock. - Help low-income households to reduce energy expenditure in their home. - Maximise the number of council owned homes with a Band C energy performance rating, or higher.